 ViniyogIndia 🧩 Multifactor Portfolio

 Factor strategies have been extensively researched globally as well as in India.
 The below chart for example, summarizes the risk-return characteristics of single-factor portfolios in India between October 2005 and June 2017.
+Over the period, all major single-factor portfolios outperformed the S&P LargeMidCap.

 factor investing in india